crossplane/docs/content/v1.14/cli/command-reference.md

 #### Authentication options

-The `crossplane xkpg login` command can use a username and password or Upbound API token.
+The `crossplane xpkg login` command can use a username and password or Upbound API token.

+By default, `crossplane xpkg login` without arguments, prompts for a username and password.

 Provide a username and password with the `--username` and `--password` flags or set the environmental variable `UP_USER` for a username or `UP_PASSWORD` for the